Roasted Vegetable Medley

-Oven Roasted Vegetables with nutmeg and sage make a marvelous addition to any meal, and the possibilities are endless!
+Roasted Vegetable Medley – These Oven Roasted Vegetables are made with nutmeg and sage for a marvelous addition to any meal.
+The possibilities are endless!

-We eat Oven Roasted Vegetables from the moment I feel the first nip in the air, until spring.
+We eat some version of Roasted Vegetable Medley from the moment I feel the first nip in the air, until spring.

-Literally, all through the cool months I serve oven roasted vegetables at least once a week.
-It’s so satisfying to chop seasonal veggies into chunks and throw them in the oven, knowing a bright, flavorful, and healthful dish will follow.
+Literally, all through the cool months, I serve oven roasted vegetables at least once a week.
+It’s so satisfying to chop seasonal veggies into chunks and throw them in the oven, knowing a bright, flavorful, and healthy dish will follow.

-Yet a few days ago I found a recipe for oven roasted vegetables on McCormick.com and thought I’d share it with you for this week’s “Seasonal Seven.”
+Yet a few days ago I found a recipe for oven roasted vegetables on McCormick.com and thought I’d share it with you for this as we partner with McCormick spices this season.

-As mentioned last week, through the holidays I will share different recipes that feature the seven flavors that McCormick Spices feels capture the essence of the holiday season: cinnamon, nutmeg, ginger, sage, vanilla, peppermint and poultry seasoning.
+This fall I plan to share different recipes that feature flavors that McCormick Spices feels capture the essence of the holiday season: cinnamon, nutmeg, ginger, sage, vanilla, peppermint, and poultry seasoning.

-This Oven Roasted Vegetables recipe includes two of these wonderful seasonings, nutmeg and sage.
+This Roasted Root Vegetables Recipe includes two of these wonderful seasonings, nutmeg, and sage.

 Nutmeg and sage are two of my favorite fall flavors.
 They truly enhance the natural taste of the vegetables and give them a rustic fall quality.